FinOps X 2026 · June 8-11 · San Diego

 FinOps Benefits

-• Build confidence around budgets and forecasts
+• Build confidence around data, reporting, budgets, and forecasts

-• Advance communication throughout the organization
+• Improve transparent communication throughout the organization

-FinOps Practitioner Persona includes:
+FinOps Practitioner Persona typical roles:

-• FinOps Practitioner/Professional
+• FinOps Practitioner / Professional

 • Systems Administrator/Engineer

-• Finance Analyst/Business Analyst
+• Technology Finance Analyst / Business Analyst

 These roles bring analytical skills and financial acumen, essential for FinOps.
 They understand budgeting, forecasting, and reporting.